miklevin/MikeLev.in/_posts/2023-05-12-if-jekyll-supports-toml-because-both-were-made-my-tom-and-jekyll-is-in-github-why-is-yaml-now-the-bomb.md

 Blessed if you do, blessed if you don't, is how I see it.
 If you're like that, like me, there's going to be those that hate you for it and secretly want to see you fail.
-Did I mention the nose honing?
+Some folks will make the ***humans are a virus*** argument here, and  cast us as just more ***greedy aliens*** in a race to colonize the galaxy like we did the Americas and Africa.
+That's just the pessimists talking.
+If we don't wipe ourselves out, we won't wipe them out.

+Evolution leads either to growth and enlightenment, or a dead-end.
+Look at the most successful large-animal templates on Earth, for example.
+Not all reptiles are ambush predators, the most efficient way of getting those yummy amino acids.
+It takes intelligence to let the food come to you.
+Crocodilians are a good design.
+Aerodynamic.
+Camouflaged.
+They can go a long time without eating.
+They've outlasted the dinosaurs and have been around longer than any mammal.
+So all big animals should be crocodilians, right?
+Or at least ambush predators.

+But no. We have the sweet, lovable tortoise who traded shock-and-awe predation for a long life of slow, steady veggie chomping.
+Of course the trade-off is that you need a pretty good force field to protect you from the predators, but we're working on that.
+Of course some regress again, and you've got the Alligator Snapping Turtle.
+I mean, it's terrifying, have you seen that thing?
+It's up there with the angler fish.
+But the exception doesn't invalidate the statistically significant rule.
+Evolution ***can*** lead to stable, long-term and quite friendly designs.

+I'm working on such designs.
+Or rather, I'm working on the turtle shields of the mind.
+The 1-textfile for life journal that will shield your mind against today's onslaught of negativity in the media.
+That's ***designed*** to break you.
+The world needs tools forged from the fires of free and open source, and the best tools we have for thought, such as vim, Markdown and YAML.

 Nobody asked me, you say?
 No, nobody did.
 But guess what?
 I keep a journal and with mo more effort than I put into my subconscious dredging sessions which I do anyway to be a better person, this.

 And ***that's*** where our real sorry begins.
 Your story.
 The story.
 I am here to show you how to write the story of your life and add it to the tapestry of